 There was a four-pack of new railway games from Winsome Games.
 These were Freight Yard (designed by Max Michael), Iron Road (Franz-Benno Delonge), Pampas Railroads (Martin Wallace) and Rebel Rails (John Bohrer).
 With keen pricing for anyone buying a set of all four, Winsome sold out of their limited stock on the first day of the fair.

 Why Spire is a new company with a new game, Tenjo, which they had brought over from the USA.
 This is an abstract game, though based on the struggle for control of the Japanese islands.
 The game looks wonderful, but it has a hefty price tag – not surprising given the quality and quantity of the components.
-You can find out more at the Tenjo website.

 The trip home worked very smoothly: underground, railway, shuttle bus to airport terminal.
 Then I checked the departures board and couldn’t spot a flight to Heathrow at 2:30.
 Quick check of ticket: it’s 1:15.
 Instead of a leisurely two hours to check in and get to the plane I had 45 minutes!
 A sprint to the check-in desk followed, where a laconic Lufthansa clerk perused my ticket.
 "Plenty of time," he said and my luggage and I were passed through.
 Phew!